mecid/mecid.github.io/_posts/2020-12-17-hero-animations-in-swiftui.md

 category: Interactions
 ---

 Animation is one of the powerful features of SwiftUI.
-I was shocked when I saw how easy we could animate changes in view hierarchy by simply mutating *@State* properties and attaching animation modifiers.
+I was shocked when I saw how easy we can animate changes in view hierarchy by simply mutating *@State* properties and attaching animation modifiers.
 This week we will talk about another animation type called hero animation.
-We will learn how we can implement hero animations using the new *matchedGeometryEffect* view modifier.
+We will learn how we can implement hero animations using new *matchedGeometryEffect* and *matchedTransitionSource* view modifiers.

 {% include friends.html %}